-Celeo's credit quality is mainly constrained by the project's overall high leverage (net debt to fixed assets of 137% at year end 2021).
-However, we acknowledge the fact that the notes will fully amortize by its contractual maturity in 2047 and that the amortizing profile of the notes will result in a gradual reduction in the project's leverage.
-We also acknowledge a back-loaded amortization profile given that the scheduled amortization will allow Celeo to repay only approximately 35% of the notes' principal amount by 2037, when the assets will be operating in full under the resettable tariff scheme.
+Celeo's credit quality is mainly constrained by the project's overall high leverage.
+However, we acknowledge the fact that the project's debt will fully amortize by its contractual maturity in 2047 and that the debt amortizing profile will result in a gradual reduction in the project's leverage.
+We also acknowledge the back-loaded amortization profile given that the scheduled principal payments will allow Celeo to repay only 35% of the notes' principal by 2037, when the assets will be operating in full under the resettable tariff scheme.

 To address the revenue uncertainty after the initial 20 years of fixed tariffs, the company designed the amortization profile to target a minimum 1.25x DSCR for the cash flows during the fixed tariff period and a 1.35x DSCR for the cash flows subject to resettable tariffs.
-Under our base case and owing to recent tariff delay we expect the minimum DSCR to be at 1.15x (in 2022) with an average of 1.28x during the remaining tenor of the debt.
-As of December 2021 Celeo recorded a DSCR of 1.21x, in line with our expectations.
+As of December 2022 Celeo recorded a DSCR of 1.27x, in line with expectations.

-Exhibit 4 DSCR until the debt fully amortizes at maturity in 2047 [1]
+DSCR until the debt fully amortizes at maturity in 2047 [1]